The dataregistry CLI

 --description "Data from my_paper_dataset describing bugfix" \

-Here we associate it with the previous dataset through --name my_paper_dataset, and tell the data registry to automatically bump the patch version to 1.0.1 by specifying “patch” as the version string (you could however have entered “1.0.1” here if you prefer).
+Here we associate it with the previous dataset through name= my_paper_dataset (and making sure we keep the same owner and owner_type), and tell the data registry to automatically bump the patch version to 1.0.1 by specifying “patch” as the version string (you could however have entered “1.0.1” here if you prefer).

 Querying the data registry